Deciding what is best for your situation

 Can Diane simply calculate which retirement program will produce more money when she retires?
 Unfortunately, what Diane assumes about the future will have a major impact on the final answer.
 Taxes aren't the only variable.
 To do the calculation, you need to make assumptions about the rate of inflation, the earnings of your investments and the tax rates for every year up until retirement.
 If you know all that, forget retirement planning and just head for the nearest horse track!

 She shouldn't let the lack of an employer contribution keep her from saving for retirement.
 A 401k plan with employer contributions can be a great retirement savings tool.
-But one without can play a role, too.
+And if she decides to go that route, she should know these 401k basics in order to maximize her retirement savings.
+But one without a 401k plan can play a role, too.

 The bottom line is that Diane probably can't know the absolute best answer.
 The most important thing is that she regularly save for retirement.
 The worst thing that she could do would be to not have any retirement plan because she's not sure which one is the best.

 Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
 He's the author of How to Conquer Debt No Matter How Much You Have and he's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
 Gary shares his philosophy of money here.
 Gary is available for audio, video or print interviews.
 For more info see his media page.

 Take the Next Step:

 - A professionally managed 401k can grow twice as much as one that is self-managed.
 Get help optimizing yours.
 Start your free 401k analysis now.

 - Not sure how your 401k works?
 Here we explain 401k plans.